 Fokker F-27 Friendship

-The Fokker F-27 Friendship was the most successful commuter regional airliner built after 1945.
+The Fokker F-27 Friendship was the most successful commuter regional airliner manufactured after 1945.
 Designed with a modern fuselage and wing using modern manufacturing techniques such as glued sandwich panels and equipped with turboprops, the aircraft was efficient, easy to maintain and reliable.
 It flew in all continents and was flying from sand strips out in Africa.
 Many are still in use today.

 Many commercial airlines and airforces used the F-27 with a number of variants.

-Pictorial details of the Fokker F-27
+Details of the Fokker F-27

 aircraft are presented here, with a demo aircraft being depicted, the no.